Use Case Catalogue - Research - Reconstructing ancient synaptic architecture

 Abstract

-Proteins act as cores of animal cells where they orchestrate distinct functions.
+The functional machinery of cells is assembled through interactions of different proteins.
 However, how protein-protein interactions (PPIs) diversified across cells in animal evolution is poorly understood.
-Emerging protein language models that learn the “grammar” of protein sequences and uncover hidden mechanisms offer strong generalization power, making it possible to tackle challenges such as detecting remote homologs and predicting their interaction patterns.
-In this project, we focus on reconstructing interaction profiles of synaptic proteins across different animals to uncover the conserved and divergent constituents of early animal synapses throughout evolution.
+Emerging protein language models that learn the “grammar” of protein sequences to uncover hidden mechanisms offer strong generalization power, making it possible to tackle challenges such as detecting remote homologs and predicting their interaction patterns.
+In this project, we focus on reconstructing the interaction profiles of synaptic proteins across different animals to uncover the conserved and divergent constituents of early animal synapses throughout evolution.

 What inspired this project?

-This project is inspired by the longstanding mystery of how the nervous system originated and evolved from simple nerve nets in early metazoans to the complex synaptic structures seen in modern bilaterians.
+Evolution has diversified the machinery of cells by inventing new proteins and new interactions between proteins.
+One of the more remarkable inventions is the neuronal synapse, composed of hundreds of different proteins with highly choreographed interactions.
+Understanding the origins of these proteins and their interactions in the laboratory is challenging, and we lack tools to computationally predict how the evolutionary assembly of synapses first occurred.
 Genome sequencing has revealed that many synaptic genes existed even before functional nervous systems emerged.
-This raises the possibility that ancient organisms possessed molecular components or functional modules of synapses long before neurons formed.
-At the same time, advances in protein language models (pLMs) capable of learning the structural and functional properties embedded in protein sequences, which offers a powerful means to probe these ancestral synaptic elements.
+This raises the possibility that ancient organisms possessed molecular components or functional modules of synapses long before true neurons emerged.
+Recent advances in protein language models (pLMs) capable of learning the structural and functional properties embedded in protein sequences offer powerful means to probe these ancestral synaptic elements.
 By combining the predictive power of fine tuning pLMs, together with single-cell transcriptomic data analysis, the project seeks to reconstruct ancient synaptic architectures and uncover how the molecular foundations of neural communication first arose.

 How might this project benefit humanity?